rgripper/webcomponent-esbuild/post.md

 }
 ```

-First you defined a class inheriting from HtmlElement
-Second you register it using
+First I define a class inheriting from HtmlElement.
+Then I register it using
 `window.customElements.define("evil-plan", EvilPlanElement)`

 > Make sure you define your element with a prefix, e.g. `evil-`: <br>`window.customElements.define("evil-plan", EvilPlanElement)`